sqlxpert/lights-off-aws/README.md

 ### Design Goals

-- Distinct, least-privilege roles for the AWS Lambda functions that find resources and "do" scheduled operations.
-The "do" function is only authorized to perform a small set of operations, and at that, only when a resource has the right tag key.
+- Least-privilege roles for the AWS Lambda functions that find resources and "do" scheduled operations.
+The "do" fdnction is authorized to perform a small set of operations, and at that, only when a resource has the correct tag key.
 (The AWS Backup service creates backups, using a role that you specify.)

-- A least-privilege policy for the queue linking the two functions.
+- A least-privilege queue policy.
 The operation queue can only consume messages from the "find" function and produce messages for the "do" function (or a dead-letter queue, if an operation fails).
 Encryption in transit is required.

 - Readable IAM policies, formatted as CloudFormation YAML rather than as JSON and broken down into discrete statements by service, resource or principal.

-- Optional encryption at rest with custom AWS Key Management System (KMS) keys, for queue message bodies (which contain the identifiers and tags of AWS resources) and for log entries.
+- Optional encryption at rest with custom AWS Key Management System (KMS) keys, for queue message bodies (which contain resource identifiers) and for log entries (which may contain resource metadata).

 - No data storage other than in queues and logs.
 Retention periods for the dead letter queue and the logs are configurable.
 The fixed retention period